sunmorgan/osnotes/Part 1: Virtualization/Chapter4.md

 <img width="502" alt="image" src="https://user-images.githubusercontent.com/64807003/202863997-ea5b4737-535e-4ca3-ac0b-69251701cf8d.png">
 In the diagram, the running and ready state are interchangable.
 In simpler terms, moving a process from ready to running means the process has been scheduled; while moving a process from running to ready means the process has been descheduled.

+## Data Structure
+An OS usually have a data structure that encapsulates important information, for example, a *process list*.
+The OS would use it to track the state of each process.